wp-slimstat/wp-slimstat/readme.txt

 = 2.2.2 =
 * Support for network installations has been dropped from WP SlimStat's source code.
 WP developers haven't yet released a fix to address [some of the issues](http://core.trac.wordpress.org/ticket/14170) affecting the activation process.
 You may want to use [Proper Network Activation](http://wordpress.org/extend/plugins/proper-network-activation/) by Scribu, if you're planning to install my plugin for a network of blogs.
 * If you were using version 2.2.1 in a network of blogs (WP MultiSite), some of the tables created by my plugin are not needed anymore (redundant).
 Please contact me on my [support forum](http://lab.duechiacchiere.it/) for further information, each case needs to be addressed in a different way.
-* WP SlimStat now speaks Spanish (thank you Noé Martinez)
+* WP SlimStat now speaks Spanish (thank you Noe Martinez)
 * Fixed a bug that prevented filtering data using intervals when the last day of the interval was the current day
 * WP SlimStat Dashboard Widgets has been updated and some bugs have been fixed
 * Geolocation: updated the information in the CSV file included (November 2010).
 Go to Options > Maintenance > Reset Ip-to-Countries.
 Then deactivate/reactivate WP SlimStat to import the new file.